AustroMelee/avatar-battle-arena/docs/blueprints/questions and answers.md

 ### Project Structure & Setup

+> **Migration Note:** The original plan was to use Tailwind CSS for all styling.
+Due to persistent build and integration errors, the project is switching to [vanilla-extract](https://vanilla-extract.style/) for type-safe, zero-runtime CSS.
+All references to Tailwind in this document reflect the original intent; the current and future implementation will use vanilla-extract for all styles.

 **1. 📂 Purpose of `raw-data/`**

 * `raw-data/` holds the original, human-editable JSON files for each Avatar domain (e.g., `animals.json`, `foods.json`).